 He is still recognised as the Father of Medicine.
 Whilst knowing nothing about folate, he understood the overwhelming importance of a well-rounded platter for his patients.

 Since the introduction of mandatory addition of the synthetic form known as folic acid to many foods, there has indeed been a very significant drop in the number of cases of diseases like cleft lip and spina-bifida.

 On the other hand there are now serious concerns about overdosing if you are also taking supplements with the synthetic form.
 All are agreed, you cannot get too much folate from your food.

 Of particular concern are three groups of people.

-Taking large amounts of the synthetic form, folic acid, may mask a B12 deficiency which has very serious, even terminal, neurological effects
+Taking large amounts of the synthetic form, folic acid, may mask a B12 deficiency which has very serious, even terminal neurological consequences.

-It is generally agreed that we cannot get too much natural folate from the food we eat; and that we should limit the amount of the synthetic form from supplements.
+It is generally agreed that we cannot get too much natural folate from the food we eat; and that we should limit the amount of the synthetic form in supplements.